 THE TITLE OF THIS POST, “Fossil Catches Ancient Bugs in the Act,” was the headline for a piece in today’s Seattle Times (November 7, 2013).
 According to the paper, “Scientists say a fossil recovered in southeastern China depicts two insects locked in sexual congress roughly 165 million years ago, the oldest such relic ever discovered.”

 The insects have been identified as an “extinct species of froghopper that exhibited striking similarities to their modern relatives.”

-That is rather amazing as the insects are approximately 1½ inches in length, not something that jump[s out at you unless you are looking for it.
+The insects are approximately 1½ inches in length, not something that jumps out at you unless you are looking for it.

-But the time period, 165,000,000 years ago—the Jurassic Period in the Mesozoic Era, the era of the early dinosaurs becoming the beasts that ruled the world for 135,000,000.
-Wow!
+But the time period, 165,000,000 years ago, was the Jurassic Period in the Mesozoic Era.
+This was the era of the early dinosaurs becoming the beasts that ruled the world for the next 135,000,000 years.

 Just to show us all that scientists do have a mushy side to them, the researchers have christened the insects as Anthoscytina perpetua, which is derived from the Latin for ‘eternal love.’